 THE CYPRIOT NYTRITION – GASTRONOMY

-The gastronomic journey in the Cypriot cuisine is completed with the traditional spoon sweets which are the registered trade mark of the Cypriot hospitality and the ultimate treat.
-For the production of the spoon sweets, honey, syrup, walnuts, fruits and vegetables are used.
+The gastronomic journey conclude the traditional spoon sweets, which are the trademark of Cypriot hospitality and the ultimate treat.
+For the preparation of spoon sweets, honey, syrup, walnuts, fruits and vegetables are used.